d-k-ivanov/geometric-algorithms/Source/Libraries/ImGuiFileDialog/README.md

-  - when you have multilayer filter in collection. we consider a filter to be replaced according to the max dot of filters for a whole collection a collection {.a, .b.z} is a two dots filter, so a file toto.g.z will be replaced by toto.a a collection {.z; .b} is a one dot filter, so a file toto.g.z will be replaced by toto.g.a
+  - when you have multilayer filter in collection. we consider a filter to be replaced according to the max dot of filters for a whole collection a collection {.a, .b.z} is a two dots filter, so a file toto.g.z will be replaced by toto.a a collection {
+    .z;
+    .b} is a one dot filter, so a file toto.g.z will be replaced by toto.g.a

 </blockquote></details>